 Having established 1, and hence 2, we could then go on to consider explanations of how surplus value actually comes about.
 That is, the way would then be clear to explain how it is possible for labor to create more value than is required for its own reproduction.

-But if instead we first try to establish the truth of 2 without having established the truth of 1, we might face a more difficult task.
-For instance, it would be logically possible for 2 to be true without 1 being true if, somehow, there were creators of value other than labor that, though creators of value, could not create value greater than their own value.
-It would then be necessary to explain why it is impossible for these other creators of value not to create surplus value.
+But if instead we first try to establish the truth of 2 without having established the truth of 1, we could succumb to various logical conundrums.
+For instance, it would be logically possible for 2 to be true without 1 being true if, somehow, there were creators of value other than labor that, though creators of value, could not create value greater than themselves.

 Since Marx was arguing that only labor creates value, whereas machines merely transfer their preexisting value, he was actually trying to establish the truth of both 1 and 2 and so it would have made sense for him to start with 1.
 (He did do this – see below – but perhaps not satisfactorily.)